 - Root Configuration Files

-Your WordPress blog will contain all the content that you have uploaded so far in your website.
-The WordPress files contain your WordPress web application files, plugin files and theme files.
+Your WordPress blog will contain all the content that you have uploaded so far on your website.
+The WordPress files contain your WordPress web application files, plugin files, and theme files.

 Knowing WordPress wp-config.php File

-The WordPress wp-config.php is a significant part of your website.
-It contains not only the database connection details but also several other important pieces of information like the debug options, WordPress security keys and other similar data.
+wp-config.php is a significant part of your website.
+It contains not only the database connection details but also several other important pieces of information like the debug options, WordPress security keys, and other similar data.
 The standard database contains 11 tables.
 These tables are as follows –

 Different Ways Of Backup Without A Plugin